KingEniola/Pin-Lockout/README.md

 # Pin-Lockout
-This locks the user out when they input the wrong passaword out
+This locks the user out when they input the wrong passaword three times